 (Principal: School B)

-Shared & Celebratory culture

-Several of the case study schools had mechanisms for teachers to present their work to other staff, both formally and informally.
-School B wanted to encourage sharing and talking in order to create a “vibrant engaged environment where teachers learn from each other”.
-The CPD Co-ordinator aimed to help staff achieve their aspirations, through professional development.
-Even here, however, there was an acknowledgement that the school had focused more on external than internal dissemination.

-There was little evidence of ‘celebration’ in any of the case-study schools, and in the case of School A, one of the teachers felt that her findings could not impact across the school because there was no forum for sharing research results and good practice: “at school no one seems interested”.

-Providing opportunities for teachers to share their learning and celebrate success on courses would seem a good way for schools to promote professional development without having to invest additional resources.

-Internal and external sharing of learning

 The benefits of interaction between individual teachers and others, i.e. other schools, teachers, LAs and HEIs, were recognised by all four schools, but they placed differing emphasis on different types of external engagement.
-All valued peer interaction resulting in teachers, whether or not they were at the same school, sharing practices and learning from each other.
+All valued peer interaction resulting in teachers sharing practices and learning from each other, whether or not they were at the same school.
 This is very much in line with the views of the participant in Burchell, Dyson, and Rees’ (2002) who describes the benefits gained from continually discussing with colleagues, altering practice, sharing ideas and engaging with the imperatives of communication at informal, rather than formal, levels.
-The Principal in School B acknowledged the benefits of staff going out to learn from other Schools.
-She also recognised the value of receiving visitors from other schools, but overall she stressed the importance of staff having the time and opportunity to learn from each other:
+The Principal in School B acknowledged the benefits of staff going out to learn from other schools.
+He also recognised the value of receiving visitors from other schools, but overall he stressed the importance of staff having the time and opportunity to learn from each other:

 Now what we haven’t been good at historically is doing that internal dissemination.
 We have been good at external dissemination, we have been good at accessing good practices elsewhere but we have not been good at recognising that some people within the organisation have the experience actually to help and assist other people in the organisation so that internal dissemination has been a bit which I think historically has been weak